Skyrockets influenced me quite a few times for shooting firework photos.

-We’ll move on to find out when I got the following idea for clicking that picture + how can you shoot it + a bonus tip.
+We’ll find out when I get the following idea for clicking that picture + how can you shoot it, + a bonus tip.
+As Bonus, you would understand how to use a sparkler to create a long exposure shot.

 Table of Contents